kadavilrahul/generate_html_from_csv/README.md

     Optionally open the folder in VS code to easily modify files and use terminal.

-2. Clone this repository files again to the new location.
-Delete any unwanted files in th location.
+2. Clone this repository files again to the current location.
+(Delete any       unwanted files in the location first if it exists)

 ```bash
 git clone https://github.com/kadavilrahul/generate_html_from_csv .